-To overcome the incumbent's inherent advantage from selling more products, the margin squeeze test should set the level of overheads to be recovered through an individual product based on the incumbent's overhead cost function but scaled back to the number of products sold by the entrant.
-It is not possible to set a general approach to such an adjustment which needs to be considered on a case by case basis.
+To overcome the incumbent's inherent advantage from selling products in both wholesale and retail markets, the margin squeeze test should set the level of overheads to be recovered through an individual product based on the incumbent's overhead cost function but adjusted to remove products on which the incumbent has SMP.
+In other words, economies of scope should be gained across competitive products only.

-To provide an example, suppose that the incumbent offered the three "triple play" products of telephony, broadband and TV and that, for some reason, it would be inefficient for an entrant to provide one of these products (for the sake or argument, TV).
-To ensure the test is then based on the costs of a reasonably efficient operator, the incumbent's overheads should be calculated on the basis of offering two, rather than three, products.
-We recognise that this approach would require the regulator to establish the efficient number of products to be offered by an entrant for which some empirical analysis would be needed.
+To provide an example, suppose that the incumbent offered the three competitive "triple play" products of telephony, broadband and TV as well as Unbundled Local Loops, over which it had SMP.
+To ensure the test is then based on the costs of a reasonably efficient operator, the incumbent's overheads should be calculated on the basis of offering the competitive retail products and should exclude the wholesale product where it has SMP.